 Dr. Landsberg has authored numerous articles, books and chapters in the field of canine and feline behavior including Behavior Problems of the Dog and Cat, 3rd edition, Saunders, 2013, and a book and CD of client handouts (Behavior Advice for Clients) from Lifelearn (which are available to our clients in the behaviour only section of our website.

 Dr. Denenberg has taken a position in the United Kingdom as of July 19, 2015 for a position as veterinary behaviorist at Bristol University.
-He can continue to be reached for followup case support by email to our clinic.

 For further details see Our Veterinarians in the About Us section of our website.

 Our clinic provides behaviour consultations with Dr. Landsberg who is presently the only board certified veterinary behaviourist practicing in Ontario.
 We require that our history questionnaires which can be found below be completed by both you and your veterinarian and returned at least 48 hours prior to your consultation.
 These questionnaires provide us with much of the background information we may require to make a diagnosis and develop a treatment plan tailored to your specific needs.
 Our questionnaires can be printed from the pdf link below and returned by mail or FAX (905-881-6726) or can be downloaded in Microsoft Word format, completed on your computer and returned by email to email@example.com .
 Please note that we require a deposit by VISA or MasterCard to hold an appointment time.
 If you cancel at least one business day prior to your scheduled appointment you will not be charged.